arthur-fontaine/agrume/packages/agrume/README.md

 #### `tunnel`

-By default, Agrume will not use a tunnel.
-However, sometimes you need to use a tunnel to access your backend due to network restrictions.
-You can use a tunnel by passing the `tunnel` option to the plugin:
+Agrume has built-in support for tunnels.
+You can opt-in to use a tunnel by passing the `tunnel` option to the plugin:

 ```ts
 // ...